philmph/philmph.github.io/content/posts/3/index.md

 ### Prerequisites

-Same setup as in part 1:
+Same setup as in part one:

 - [OpenTofu](https://opentofu.org/docs/intro/install/) installed
 - A [Cloudflare](https://www.cloudflare.com/) account with an existing DNS zone